2015 Houston Baptist Huskies football team

 The 2015 Houston Baptist Huskies football team represented Houston Baptist University—now known as Houston Christian University—as a member of the Southland Conference during the 2015 NCAA Division I FCS football season.
 Led by third-year head coach Vic Shealy the Huskies compiled an overall record of 2–9 with a mark of 0–8 in conference play, placing last out of 11 teams in the Southland.
 Houston Baptist played home games at Husky Stadium in Houston.

-Previous season

-The 2014 season was the Huskies' first official season in the Southland Conference for football.
-The Huskies opened a new on-campus stadium.
-The first game in the new stadium was played on September 6, 2014 vs McMurry University.
-Husky Stadium on the Dunham Field.
-The Huskies finished the 2014 season with a 2–9 overall record and a 1–7 record in Southland Conference play to finish in 10th place.